-The office on Broadway was relocated to several sites in the inner city, where they were more easily accessible to those Ma Mawi sought to work with.
+The office was relocated to several sites in the inner city, where they were easily accessible to those Ma Mawi sought to work with.
 The organization shifted from delivering 90 percent of its services in the form of responses to crises, to a new capacity-building approach, oriented to prevention and supports to families and communities, and accountable to the Aboriginal community.
-A new focus on building leadership in the community and in the organization itself was adopted.
 Ma Mawi became a learning organization, providing supports to staff to develop the leadership skills within the organization.
-Programs were developed to build leadership and capacity in the community.
-People in the community were no longer 'clients,' but now became partners.
+Programs were developed to build leadership and capacity in the community- people in the community were no longer 'clients', but now became partners.

-For example, each of the 30 or so programs at Ma Mawi is now delivered by a staff person, and a community person who him/herself has gone through the program.
-Ma Mawi is no longer the expert but rather a helper to the community.
-This is consistent with Ma Mawi's name, which translated into English means: "we all work together to help one another."
+This is consistent with Ma Mawi's name, which translated into English means: "we all work together to help one another".